mattwfranchi/police-deployment-patterns/README.md

 ## Reproducing results
 1. **Virtual environment setup.** Our code is run within a conda environment, with all analysis performed on a Linux Ubuntu HPC resource.
 This environment can be reproduced by running `pip install -r core_packages.txt`, inside or outside a conda environment; this environment was tested using python 3.11.

-2. **Downloading data.** We plan to release three types of data from the project.
+2. **Downloading data.** We are hoping to release data from the project, pending approval from Nexar.
 See below for the release plan:
     - *Aggregated bootstrapping results.* These JSON files are the smallest filesize, and provide the ability to regenerate our paper's plots.
+(DONE)
     - *Textual metadata.* This ~28GB CSV file contains a row for each image in our dashcam dataset, annotated with demographic, temporal, and geographic features that enable analysis.
+(WIP)
     - *Raw image data.* We are coordinating with Cornell to figure out a hosting scheme for the raw image data, with clocks in at over 10 TB.
 If you are interested in acquiring this dataset, or a subset of the dataset, please reach out.
+(WIP)

 3. **Generating results for paper**.
 Figures and results can be reproduced by running `bootstrapped_plots.ipynb`.
 See below for details.